kide-vm/kide/lib/register/README.md

 - Frame (local and tmp variables)
 - NewMessage ( to build the next message sent)

 These are pretty much the first four registers.
-When the code goes from virtual to register, we use register instrucitons to replace virtual ones.
+When the code goes from virtual to register, we use register instructions to replace virtual ones.

 Eg: A Virtual::Set can move data around inside those objects.
 And since in Arm this can not be done in one instruciton,